Chart Color Schemes

 Waterford is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Waterford has a significant cultural diversity, with 41.8% of its population speaking a language other than English at home and 53.1% born overseas.
-Christianity is the predominant religion in Waterford, comprising 50.4% of the population.
-Notably, Buddhism is overrepresented in Waterford compared to Greater Perth, making up 7.8% versus 3.4%.
+Waterford has a high level of cultural diversity, with 41.8% of its population speaking a language other than English at home and 53.1% born overseas.
+Christianity is the main religion in Waterford, comprising 50.4% of the population.
+Notably, Buddhism makes up 7.8% of Waterford's population, which is higher than the Greater Perth average of 3.4%.

 Frequently Asked Questions - Diversity